mieubrisse/personal-writing/you-need-an-exobrain/post.md

 Now your thinking is limited merely by your ability to direct the exobrain towards what's needed.
 (Or, to direct the exobrain to direct the exobrain towards what's needed..!)

-To feel how big a deal this is, how much would you have to pay a friend to spend 8 hours perspective-taking in various scenarios to prepare you for a negotiation?
+To feel how big a deal this is, how much would you need to pay a friend to spend 8 hours perspective-taking in various scenarios to prepare you for a negotiation?
 How useful would they be by hour 3?

 ![](./brainstorm.png)